falizhar/logic-test-sprout/README.md

 Your task is to write a function that determines whether a name is valid or not.
 Return true if the name is valid, false otherwise.

 Examples:
- validName(“A. Kesya”) ➞ true
+- validName(“A. Kesya”) ➞ true

-validName(“A. K. Putri) ➞ true
+- validName(“A. K. Putri) ➞ true

-validName(“Angelina K. Putri”) ➞ true
+- validName(“Angelina K. Putri”) ➞ true

-validName(“Angelina”) ➞ false
-// Must be 2 or 3 words
+- validName(“Angelina”) ➞ false //Must be 2 or 3 words

-validName(“a.
-Kesya”) ➞ false
-// Incorrect capitalization
+- validName(“a.
+Kesya”) ➞ false // Incorrect capitalization

-validName(“A Kesya”) ➞ false
-// Missing dot after initial
+- validName(“A Kesya”) ➞ false // Missing dot after initial

-validName(“A. Kesya Putri”) ➞ false
-// Cannot have: initial first name + word middle name
+- validName(“A. Kesya Putri”) ➞ false // Cannot have: initial first name + word middle name

-validName(“A. Kesya P.”) ➞ false
-// Last name cannot be initial
+- validName(“A. Kesya P.”) ➞ false // Last name cannot be initial

-validName(“Angelina.
-Kesya Putri”) ➞ false
-// Words cannot end with a dot (only initials can)
+- validName(“Angelina.
+Kesya Putri”) ➞ false // Words cannot end with a dot (only initials can)

 (2) Find All Numbers Disappeared in an Array (Logic Test)